 Who is responsible for initiating the conversation after a time out?

 It is often best for the person who requested for the timeout to be the one who initiates the conversation again.
 The reason for this is because, if the argument was getting too heated to the point that a partner needed time to cool down, it is best for that person to feel like they are in control again, before returning to the conversation.
-So if your partner is the one who needs the time out, it’s important to be able to respect his or her request and allow for enough time to pass for him or her to cool down.
+So if your partner is the one who needs the time out, it’s important to be able to respect his or her request.
+Remember to allow for enough time to pass for him or her to cool down.
 It is ideal if the time taken is less than an hour.

 How should the conversation begin after the initiation?